-- Incidents that happen outside of the blue boundary regardless of whether a UMB student or employee is involved, except in the circumstance noted above. - Incidents that occur within the blue boundary but are reported to the UMB police significantly after the fact.
+- Incidents that happen outside of the blue boundary regardless of whether a UMB student or employee is involved, except in the circumstance noted above. - Incidents that occur within the blue boundary but are reported to UMBPD significantly after the fact.